Terrorism by the Numbers

 Globally, terrorist violence went up significantly between 2002 and 2014.

 This trend began to reverse itself in 2014, which was the deadliest year on record in terms of terrorism-related deaths.
 Since 2014, both the number of terrorist incidents and resulting deaths have actually declined—a trend not always clear from media coverage—but both remain at historically high levels.
-For example, terrorist attacks in 2017 were more than twice as common as they were in 1992, the peak year for an earlier wave of terrorist violence.
-And 2017 saw nearly eight times more terrorism-related deaths than 2001.
+For example, terrorist attacks in 2017 were more than three times as common as they were in 2007.

-Both the 2014 peak in terrorist violence and the subsequent decline are the result of a stark reality: a few particularly lethal groups operating in areas of conflict in the Middle East, Asia, and sub-Saharan Africa have driven a majority of the world’s deaths due to terrorism.
+Both the 2014 peak in terrorist violence and the subsequent decline are the result of a stark reality: a few particularly lethal groups operating in areas of conflict across the Middle East, Asia, and sub-Saharan Africa have driven a majority of the world’s deaths due to terrorism.

-Since 2001, 99 percent of all terrorism-related deaths have occurred in countries embroiled in conflict, such as Afghanistan, Iraq, and Syria, or have high levels of political terror (meaning extrajudicial killings, torture, and imprisonment without trial), like Nigeria.
-In 2013, more than 80 percent of deaths from terrorism took place in Iraq, Afghanistan, Pakistan, Nigeria and Syria.
+Up to 99 percent of all terrorism-related deaths have occurred in countries embroiled in conflict or that have high levels of political terror (meaning extrajudicial killings, torture, and imprisonment without trial), such as Iraq, Somalia, and Syria.
+In 2018, over half of all deaths from terrorism took place in Afghanistan and Nigeria.

-The 2014 spike in terrorist attacks and deaths came from a few extremely lethal groups operating in areas of conflict, namely, the Islamic State and Boko Haram.
-The Islamic State, Boko Haram, the Taliban, and al-Shabaab, an al-Qaeda affiliate, are responsible for more than half—54 percent—of all terrorism-related deaths caused by known groups between 2002 and 2017.
+The Islamic State, Boko Haram, the Taliban, and al-Shabab (an al-Qaeda affiliate) were responsible for more than half—53 percent—of all terrorism-related deaths caused by known groups between 2002 and 2018.

 Logically, then, the decrease in terrorist violence since 2014 is the result of the containment of the deadliest terrorist groups in the places where they are most active.
 The Islamic State has lost all of its territory in Iraq and Syria, and starting in 2015 Nigeria launched a military campaign against Boko Haram.

 The data illustrates the correlation between conflict and terrorism, which START does not consider an act of war, but mostly happens within the context of conflict.
-As conflict has died down, so has terrorism: deaths from terrorism and battlefield deaths have climbed and fallen together in Afghanistan, Iraq, Nigeria, Pakistan, Somalia, and Syria.
+As conflict has died down, so has terrorism: deaths from terrorism and battlefield deaths have climbed and fallen together in countries like Afghanistan, Iraq, Pakistan, and Yemen.
 Analyzing these two trends, it’s clear that the vast majority of terrorism is used as a tactic within an armed conflict or against repressive political regimes.